 For New Python and MycoCosm Users:

-To create csv files from the MycoCosm homepage, users can click on the fungal group of interest, for example ‘Eurotiomycetes’, ‘Ascomycota’, ‘Fungi’, etc., and then they can select the ‘Search’ or ‘BLAST’ options.
+To create csv files from the MycoCosm homepage, users can click on the fungal group of interest, for example ‘Eurotiomycetes’, ‘Ascomycota’, ‘Fungi’, etc., and then from the drop-down menu they can select the ‘Search’ or ‘BLAST’ options.

 When using the ‘Search’ function, a variety of search options are available, and we have used the ‘Keywords’ and ‘KOG terms’ (euKaryotic Orthologous Groups) search options to generate csv files.

-When using the BLAST function, on the results page, after clicking the ‘Configure This Screen’ button, the user should type in the number of hits found into the ‘Showing Top ___ Hits Per Group By:’ box, click ‘Submit’, and then click the ‘Alignment Hit Table’ box; after this, the user can export the hits as a csv file using the ‘Hits Excel Spreadsheet’ option from the drop-down menu and clicking the export button.
+When using the BLAST function (we like to use the TBLASTN option on the BLAST page), on the results page, after clicking the ‘Configure This Screen’ button, from the drop-down menu the user should type in the number of hits found into the ‘Showing Top ___ Hits Per Group By:’ box, click ‘Submit’, and then click the ‘Alignment Hit Table’ box; after this, the user can export the hits as a csv file using the ‘Hits Excel Spreadsheet’ option from the drop-down menu and clicking the export button.

 We downloaded our csv files from MycoCosm.
 Some csv files downloaded from MycoCosm will contain a column entitled ‘Location’ which needs to be deleted for rg3m to function.

 Many times, csv files downloaded from MycoCosm will contain commas.
 These commas need to be deleted for rg3m to function.
-We suggest using “find and replace all” function in Numbers or Microsoft Word to delete these commas.
+We suggest using “find and replace all” function in Numbers or Microsoft Excel to delete these commas.

-If csv files are modified in programs such as Numbers or Microsoft Word, users need to remember to save/export the modified files as csv files; rg3m only works with csv files.
+If csv files are modified in programs such as Numbers or Microsoft Excel, users need to remember to save/export the modified files as csv files; rg3m only works with csv files.

 For rg3m to function, the csv files for both the resistance genes and SM genes require columns for the: ‘Organism Name’, ‘Scaffold’, gene ‘Start’, and gene ‘End’.
 The columns for ‘% Hit Identity’ and ‘EValue’ are not required in the resistance gene or SM gene csv files for rg3m to function.
 The csv files for both the resistance genes and SM genes can have additional columns.